 In today’s tech and startup world, lawsuits are common and can be very expensive, D&O claims especially.
 According to a Chubb report from 2016, one in four companies experienced a claim over the last three years, with an average reported loss of $387,000.

 The same survey showed that companies who did not buy D&O insurance ended up losing an average of close to $400,000.
 It isn’t hard to understand how losses of this magnitude could easily cripple young tech companies and startups.

 Unlike public companies that have highly publicized lawsuits from shareholders, private companies often get sued by customers, partners, vendors, and other third parties.

 Furthermore, the number of data breaches companies experience continues to rise year after year.

 In 2016, reported data breaches increased by 40% from 2015.
 Online heavyweight Yahoo experienced the single largest data breach in history in 2016 leaving more than one billion accounts affected.
 If these types of things can happen to Yahoo, they can happen to anyone.
-That’s why tech companies of all sizes need to be properly insured.
+That’s why tech companies of all sizes need to be properly insured against cyber threats.

 What Policies Do Tech Companies Need?

 While every business has a specific set of insurance needs depending on its size and industry, there are certain insurance policies that technology companies should consider to be mandatory parts of their business insurance program:

 Directors and Officers (D&O) Insurance: